NonerKao/TaiDoKu/README.md

 * Execution
 * Refinement

-and a few utilties for this language, hopefully:
+and a few utilities for this language, hopefully:

 * Interpreter
 * Wrapper for animation
 * Visual debugger
-* Program miner (you known, itis very hard to program in such esolang)
+* Program miner (you known, it is very hard to program in such esolang)
 * COMPILER
 * etc.

-Licencing
+Licensing
 =========

 TaiDoKu is licensed as public domain.